oxizen/babel-plugin-less-for-styled-components/README.md

 [![npm](https://img.shields.io/npm/v/babel-plugin-less-for-styled-components.svg)](https://www.npmjs.com/package/babel-plugin-less-for-styled-components)

 ## LESS for styled-components
-It's a babel plugin that can use LESS syntax in the [styled-components](https://styled-components.com/)' style template.
+It's a babel plugin that can use LESS syntax in the style template of [styled-components](https://styled-components.com/) or [emotion](https://emotion.sh/docs/introduction).

 - Template literal with props
 ```javascript